Prerequisites

 Navigate to Client Scopes

 flowx-platform-authenticate.
 Click Client Scopes and choose flowx-platform-authenticate-dedicated.
-Open the Mappers tab.Provide mapper details
+Open the Mappers tab.Add a New Mapper

 - Mapper Type: Select User Attribute.